GlowCheese/TLE/legal/Terms_of_Service.md

 You may opt out by Removing the bot from any Server you have the rights for.

 ## Contact
-People may get in contact through e-mail at djnner@proton.me.
-We are planning to open a Support Server in the future.
+People may get in contact through e-mail at djnner@proton.me, or through the official [Support Server][support] of the Bot.
 Other ways of support may be provided but aren't guaranteed.